Product managers

 Production workflow system

-AI Product Ops Toolkit helps teams convert rough meeting notes, feature briefs, retrospectives, bug triage notes, OKR updates, and customer feedback into structured outputs ready for Jira, Notion, email, Slack, and leadership reviews.
+AI Product Ops Toolkit helps teams turn rough meeting notes, feature briefs, retrospectives, bug triage notes, OKR updates, and customer feedback into structured outputs ready for Jira, Notion, Slack, email, and leadership reviews.

 Workflow preview